GuantongZhang/38-615-Machine-Learning/README.md

 ## HW4: Classification of Green Fluorescent Protein (https://www.kaggle.com/competitions/f24-38615-hw4)

 In this work you will predict the brightness level binarized for classification between high brightness (class 1) and low brightness (class 0) for a set of mutants of Green Fluorescent Protein.
 Please explore descriptors/featurizations for amino acid sequences.
 Overfitting is prevented by using a public and private leaderboard.

+## HW5: Band gap prediction of inorganic materials (https://www.kaggle.com/competitions/f24-38615-hw5)

+You can start with basic models, and then try your best to optimize your predictions by using more sophisticated models, feature engineering, and fine-tuning the hyperparameters.
+Your grade for this homework will mainly depend on your Kaggle score(s).
+There is no specific requirement for a written summary for this homework, but please leave some necessary comments in your submission to help the grader understand your workflow.